Back up and restore your personal data on the Fairphone 3

 Back up your private files by hand

 In case you do not want to use Google services or want to have the backup on another device, you can backup manually.
 This method requires a little more effort.
 You have to do a manual backup of any files that you have saved to the internal storage or SD Card.
 Think of photos, movies, SMS text messages or music.
 Since this backup is not automatic, we recommend to set a reminder to make a backup every week or month.
+You can use the file manager of your computer or download any tool of your preference to your computer to make these backups.

 Transfer files manually